GAVS Technologies Launches the GAVS Healthcare Technology Institute for AI/Analytics Led HealthIT | 🚘 LatestLY

 GAVS Technologies is focused on automation-led digital transformation services.
 GAVS’ IP led solution, Zero Incident FrameworkTM (ZIFTM) is an AIOps solution that provides a 360-degree view of enterprise IT health, proactively detects incidents before they occur and remediates with minimal human interference.
 By focusing on eradication and proactive remediation of the incidents, ZIFTM enables organizations trend towards a Zero Incident EnterpriseTM.
 GAVS is committed to improving user experience by 10X and reducing resource utilization by 40%.
 GAVS works with Providers, Payers, MedTech and Life Science companies, providing focused services in the areas of AI-led Operations, EHR Modernization, Data Management, Integration and Interoperability, Business process automation, Telehealth services through immersive Patient Experience and Predictive Analytics.

-For more information, visit: https://zif.ai/ , www.gavstech.com and follow GAVS on Twitter and LinkedIn.
+For more information, visit: Zif and GAVS follow on Twitter and LinkedIn.

 GAVS Technologies Press and Media Contact: